What to Expect

 During this portion of our worship, one of our males will lead the congregation in a shared prayer.
 Each member focuses sincere attention on his words and silently shares in the prayer making it our own as well.
 We are commanded to pray for each other so you may hear prayers include specific names, circumstances, such as those who are ill or facing trouble.

 We only use the Bible and regard it as the ultimate authority and seek to worship “in spirit and truth”.
 If you don’t have one, you can find a copy in many of the pews.
-Our preacher, Joel Shelton, preaches the majority of our Sunday sermons, Sunday evening discussion group and Wednesday evening class.
+We are currently without a fulltime preacher, but pray to begin our search soon.
+One of our elders, David Gibson, preaches the majority of our Sunday sermons and Wednesday evening class at the moment.
 We do have guest speakers from time to time and our college minister, Luis, preaches Sunday mornings on occasion especially the few weeks as college begins to welcome our new campus students.
-You may notice we refer to Joel (or Luis) as preacher or minister and not “pastor” or “reverend”.
+You may notice we refer to our preacher (or Luis) as preacher or minister and not “pastor” or “reverend”.
 (Matthew 23:8-12; 1 Peter 2:9)

 At the close of each sermon, the preacher will “extend an invitation.”
 This is simply an opportune time to invite anyone who wishes to “respond” to come to the front pew of the auditorium while the congregation sings a hymn.
 This is an individual’s voluntary decision and no one will ever be singled out or asked to come down.
 So don’t worry-- you will not be expected or called to come down!
 There may be several that respond or none at all.
 Those who do respond may do so for a variety of reasons from confessing sins, asking for prayers or support, or other specific or even non specific needs.
 (James 5:16) Some may desire to be baptized for the remission of sins.
 If so, you will hear the public confession and witness the baptism during the service.
 The congregation will sing hymns while the parties prepare for the baptism and immediately afterwards, we will continue with the conclusion of the service.
 The baptism will be an immersion and will take place in the pool behind the projector screen (screen will be raised for viewing).
 (Acts 8:35-39; Romans 6: 3-5; Colossians 2:12)

 The men’s restroom is located near our foyer water fountain.
-From the front foyer, turn left and head towards the door (in photo).
+From the front foyer, turn left and head towards the door.
 There are no changing stations in the men’s restroom.
 Please use the changing table provided in the nursery.

 We hope you will worship with us real soon!